 Make a note of this password — or change it.

-You will learn how to do this in the next paragraph but one.
+You will learn how to do this in the paragraph following the next paragraph.

 Once you have created the new site, subsequent administration is no longer carried out as the